kyy-michelle/kyy-michelle.github.io/static/markdown/profile.md

 #### [Managed App](https://www.managedapp.com.au/)
 ##### Software Developer <small>(Sep 2019 - Present)</small>
-Full-stack role devloping a growing property management platform.
+Full-stack role developing a growing property management platform.

-* Front end support and feature work using React and Redux state management.
-* Developed and tested APIs using Ruby on Rails.
+* Implemented features alongside providing continual product support, in a React and Redux front end and a Ruby on Rails back end.
+* Scoped, planned, provided time estimates and divided tasks for greenfield projects such as a property inspections module.
+* Made improvements to the codebase where appropriate - for instance leveraging Redux to optimise API calls, which resulted in some payloads halving in size.
+* Worked with real estate agencies in creating features that suited their needs and a themed product that adhered to their brand guidelines.

 #### [Red Ant](https://redant.com.au/)
 ##### Front End Developer <small>(May 2016 - Aug 2019)</small>